📢 Ad 160×400

 Online Multiplayer

 Real-time 1v1 against anyone, anywhere.
 No account required.
-Private room codes to challenge friends.
-A global leaderboard to settle it properly.
+Share a room code to challenge a friend directly, or hit Find Match to get paired instantly.

 Instant matchmaking — no lobby wait